Martina Arroyo

 Martina Arroyo (born February 2, 1937) is an American operatic soprano who had a major international opera career from the 1960s through the 1980s.
 She was part of the first generation of black opera singers to achieve wide success.

 Arroyo first rose to prominence at the Zurich Opera between 1963 and 1965, and then was one of the Metropolitan Opera's (Met) leading sopranos between 1965 and 1978.
 During those years at the Metropolitan Opera, she was also a regular presence at the world's opera houses, performing on the stages of La Scala, Covent Garden, the Opéra National de Paris, the Teatro Colón, the Deutsche Oper Berlin, the Vienna State Opera, the Lyric Opera of Chicago, and the San Francisco Opera.
 She is best known for her performances of the Italian spinto repertoire, and in particular, her portrayals of Verdi and Puccini heroines.

-Her last opera performance was in 1991, after which she has devoted her time to teaching singing on the faculties of various universities in the United States and Europe.
+While Arroyo announced her retirement from performance in 1989 when she joined the faculty of Louisiana State University, she continued to perform professionally for the next five years in a decreased capacity.
+Her last opera performances were in 1991 when sang the title role in Turandot at the Staatstheater Kassel, and created the role of Miranda in the world premiere of Leslie Adams’s Blake.
+She continued to sing recitals until as late as 1993, and in 1994 she sang in the world premiere of Carlo Franci's African Oratorio in South Africa.
+Her later life has been devoted to teaching singing on the faculties of various universities in the United States and Europe.
 On December 8, 2013, Arroyo received a Kennedy Center Honor.

-In 1976, Arroyo was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

-Early years

-Arroyo was born in New York City, the younger of two children of Demetrio Arroyo, originally from Puerto Rico, and Lucille Washington, a native of Charleston, South Carolina.
-Her older brother grew up to become a Baptist minister.
-The family lived in Harlem near St. Nicholas Avenue and 111th Street.
-Her father was a mechanical engineer at the Brooklyn Navy Yard and earned a good salary which enabled Arroyo's mother to stay at home with their children.
-His job also allowed the family to experience New York's cultural offerings and the family frequented museums, concerts, and the theatre.
-It was attending several performances of Broadway shows during the 1940s that first inspired Arroyo's interest in becoming a performer.
-Her mother humored her dreams and allowed Arroyo to take ballet classes.
-Her mother was also a talented amateur classical pianist and taught her daughter to play the instrument.
-Arroyo's other musical experiences as a child were largely through singing in the choirs at her Baptist church and as a student at Hunter College High School.
+Biography